Parallel-NetCDF/PnetCDF/sneak_peek.md

       variables.
 The file is still a valid netCDF file.
     * In the former case, PR #99 changes `ncvalidator` to report a warning, rather than an error.
-  + `ncvalidator` - Add printing of the dimension size of a variable when its size is larger than the limitation allowed by the file format.
+    * Add printing of the dimension size of a variable when its size is larger than the limitation allowed by the file format.
 See commit 5584d44.
   + Add file src/utils/README.md which gives short descriptions of the utility programs and collapsible bullets to display their manual pages.